 Diabetes and the Holidays

 Diabetes can make life more challenging on a regular day, and even more, during and after the holidays.
+Now, fear of developing COVID increases that challenge.
 Feelings of anxiety can lead to depression which often causes increased over-eating and sedentary behavior.
 Depression can come from feeling neglected and alone, not being part of the right plans, pressure to be “happy” just because and observing everyone else being engaged and involved.
 Many of you deal with this by letting the dreaded cycle begin – binge eating, lack of sleep, not testing blood sugars, skipping exercise and overall lack of self-control.
 During this season we also experience the “sugar rush” of Thanksgiving, Christmas and New Year’s.
-“75 % of Americans continue to eat simple sugars especially this season: pies, cakes, puddings, Christmas cookies, drinking eggnog, liquor punch and so much more.
+“75% of Americans continue to eat simple sugars (especially this season): pies, cakes, puddings, Christmas cookies, drinking eggnog, liquor punch and so much more.

 - huge swings in blood sugars